The 11 Most Impressive Drug Smuggling Attempts

 I don’t know how up-to-date you are on advances in chemical manipulation of drugs, but it appears that cocaine is a fairly malleable substance – it can be mixed, pressed, and molded into a variety of shapes and textures, providing a wide range of possible smuggling tricks.

-From being shaped as impeccable designer shoes to being molded into a giant Jesus statue, cocaine has been by far the most creatively imported drug.
+From being shaped as impeccable designer shoes to being moulded into a giant Jesus statue, cocaine has been by far the most creatively imported drug.
 It’s even been disguised as guano fertilizer, dried herbs, and even beeswax candles.
 The list goes on and on, so we’ve narrowed it down for ya to a Top 11:

 11. Cocaine soap: